sajadabbar/Bayesian-Marketing/README.md

 # Bayesian-Marketing
 Using PyMC, I perform a case study of media mix models, which are used by the companies to estimate the effectiveness of each advertising channel.

+Disclaimer: I have created this notebook solely for my personal record keeping.
+However, it may also be helpful for readers interested in performing Bayesian time series analysis using PyMC in the field of marketing, specifically for media mix models (MMM).

+When a company invests in advertising across multiple channels, it's common to see a lag in results and diminishing returns over time.
+To address this, media mix models are used to estimate the effectiveness of each advertising channel.
+The basic idea is that the company invests in various paid channels and pays them on a weekly basis, which leads to increased revenue.
+However, the challenge is to determine the profitability of each channel, as marketing actions typically don't produce immediate effects.
+Instead, there's a carryover effect where a dollar spent today will enhance revenue in the coming weeks.
+By using media mix models, companies can better understand which channels provide the highest return on investment and optimize their advertising strategy accordingly.